JoE11-y/ProofBridge/apps/contracts/README.md

 ProofBridge is currently live on **Ethereum Sepolia** and **Hedera Testnet** with full cross-chain bridging capabilities.

+NATIVE TOKENS are denoted by: 0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE on the platform

 ### Ethereum Sepolia (Chain ID: 11155111)

 | Contract            | Address                                      | Explorer                                                                                             |